telerik/winforms-docs/richtexteditor/features/document-protection.md

 {{endregion}}

-Note that the UnprotectDocument method will succeed only if the password you have passed as parameter matches the one used to protect the document.
+Note that the **UnprotectDocument** method will succeed only if the password you have passed as parameter matches the one used to protect the document.

 ## Creating and Modifying Document Protection Regions

-DocumentProtection regions can be most easily created and modified through the ChangeEditingPermissionsDialog which can be invoked through the  __ShowChangeEditingPermissionsDialogCommand__ of __RadRichTextEditor__.
-They can also be edited in code-behind, using the API of RadRichTextEditor and RadDocument.
+**DocumentProtection** regions can be most easily created and modified through the **ChangeEditingPermissionsDialog** which can be invoked through the  __ShowChangeEditingPermissionsDialogCommand__ of __RadRichTextEditor__.
+They can also be edited in code-behind, using the API of **RadRichTextEditor** and **RadDocument**.

 Here is an example: